washingtonstateuniversity/WSUWP-Deployment/README.md

 ## Overview

-All projects deployed to WSUWP at WSU are maintained in GitHub repositories.
+WSU maintains all WordPress projects in GitHub repositories and uses this plugin to deploy those repositories to production.
 This plugin provides a custom post type on the main site's dashboard that manages webhooks for each deployment.

-When a new deployment is added, a URL is generated that can be added to a GitHub repository's webhook configuration.
-This webhook should be configured to fire whenever a new tag is created on the repository.
-Each time a webhook fires on a deployment, a deployment instance is captured as a custom post type to provide a log of past deployments.
+When an administrator adds a new deployment, the plugin generates a URL that maintainer of a GitHub repository adds to its webhook configuration.
+The repository maintainer configures the webhook to fire whenever someone tags a new release on the repository.

+Each time GitHub fires a webhook in response to a new tag, the plugin captures a deployment instance as a custom post type and provides a log of past deployments.

 Tags can consist of any alphanumeric string with any number of `.` or `-` characters.
 WSU typically uses a [semver](https://semver.org/) like version number (1.2.3) when tagging individual projects and an incremental number with leading zeros (00123) when tagging plugin and theme collections.